Chester Branch Foundling Hospital

 Between 1763 and 1769, 306 children came through the Chester hospital’s doors, all starting their care journey in London (none were directly admitted from Chester itself).
 Chester was probably chosen because the London hospital’s Treasurer, Taylor White, was a judge on the region’s court circuit and would have known the city and its leaders well.
 Chester also met a number of general criteria for branch hospitals: it had a reputation for being a healthy place to live and had a relatively low cost of living.
 Fuel, needed to warm the hospital’s wards, was in plentiful supply from nearby coal mines.
 There were also plenty of opportunities for useful work for the children during and after their period of care.

 The city elders were honoured that Chester had been chosen as a venue for a branch hospital; they felt it reflected well on the place.
 The local people were less enthusiastic.
-In an echo of today’s attitudes by some towards asylum seekers, they were concerned that the costs of maintaining these needy children from London would fall on local people.
+In similar attitudes to those often still heard today, they were concerned that the costs of maintaining these needy children from elsewhere would fall on local people.
 Locals had to be physically shown the relevant Act of Parliament to convince them that it was worded to ensure that no financial burden could fall on them.

 The children

-The number in the Blue Coat building swelled to 71.
+The number in the Blue Coat building swelled eventually to 71.
 London wanted to send even more children, but the Chester governors kept complaining about the already uncomfortably large number for the available space.
 However, after the initial arrivals, most of the children who arrived at Chester were quickly sent to live with nurses – paid carers who were mostly female but, in a few cases, male.
-This was necessary because of the very limited in-house accommodation.
-The nurses, who were chiefly situated in villages relatively close to the city, took an average of two children each and were subject to a regime of regular inspection.
+The nurses, who were chiefly situated in villages relatively close to the city in west Cheshire and North Wales, typically took in two children each and were subject to a regime of regular inspection.

 Apprenticeships and life after the Hospital

-After their education, many of the children were found apprenticeships.
+After their time with the hospital, many of the children were found apprenticeships.
 This occurred as young as age eight, although most were ten or eleven.
 It is noticeable how many went into quite generalised roles – domestic service, dairy farming or husbandry for example.
 Few were offered places to learn more specific skills, which apprentices of local origin did, such as metal-working, shipbuilding or – surprisingly, given the training the Foundlings had been given – textile work.

-Following the hospital’s closure, the Blue Coat School, which still stands today slightly enlarged from its time as a hospital, reverted to being a school for local children.
+Following the hospital’s closure, the Blue Coat School, which still stands today, slightly enlarged from its time as a hospital, continued to be school for local children.

 *Quote from: London letterbook (A/FH/A/006/002/001), 4 November 1762, letter to Trafford Barnston at Chester probably from Taylor White at the London Foundling Hospital.